tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 ## Proxy-DNS-SVCB Response Header Field {#proxy-dns-svcb}

 A proxy server that receives a request with "Proxy-DNS-Request" MAY respond with the Structured Header "Proxy-DNS-SVCB" response header fields.

+The intent of this header is to provide SVCB-optional clients with enough information to implement {{SVCB} without performing additional DNS lookups, including Sections 3 and 8.
+This includes providing them with a list of alternative endpoints, as well as being explicit about whether SVCB records do and do not exist.

 The value of "Proxy-DNS-SVCB" MUST be an sf-list whose members are sf-string, each of which MUST contain parameters.

 ~~~ abnf
 Proxy-DNS-SVCB = sf-list